Author: Danika Stone

 Review: Internet Famous by Danika Stone

-Internet Famous is the second book I have read by Danika Stone, so I had an idea of what to expect.
+Internet Famous by Danika Stone is the second book I have read by this author so I had an idea of what to expect.
 I definitely wasn’t disappointed in this story of a blogger who is struggling with an internet troll.
 The main character is warmhearted and relatable, and there are actually serious topics discussed in the story.
 This is a cute and quick read that is perfect for the summer.

 ❀ Life of a Teen Blogger

 This book is all about the life a teen blogger who a huge fanbase.
 She makes online friends who later become real life friends, but her fame isn’t all sunshine.
 Madi finds herself getting harassed by an internet troll who is capable of ruining her life, online and offline.
 Throughout the book, there are text messages, Tumblr posts, tweets, and Snapchats, which I found to be so entertaining.
 If you are a fan of fandom and internet books, especially Dankia Stone’s previous book, All the Feels, you will definitely enjoy Internet Famous.

 I really enjoyed Madi’s character.
 She is a diligent blogger, a strong online student. and just so relatable.
 Madi is so caring towards her dad and her autistic sister, and is able to handle a situation when things go wrong.
 I loved her awkwardness and compassion, and she seemed so real to me.
 One of my favourite things about Madi is the fact that she actually acts like a teenager.
 I hate it when a YA character sounds like an old lady, so I’m glad that this book avoided that.